connexcs/docs/docs/apps/page-builder.md

 ### Key features and functionalities of the  Page builder:

-1. **Drag-and-drop interface**: You can drag and drop various form elements like text fields, checkboxes, radio buttons, drop-down menus, and more onto a visual canvas.
+1. **Drag-and-drop interface**: You can drag and drop various form elements e.g. *text fields, checkboxes, radio buttons, drop-down menus*, and more onto a visual canvas.
 2. **Customization options**: You can customize the appearance of your form by changing colors, fonts, layouts, and adding your own branding elements.
 3. **Conditional logic**: You can set up conditional logic, where certain form fields appear or disappear depending on the user's selections in other fields.
 4. **Data validation**: Page builders offer built-in validation rules to ensure users enter data in the correct format (e.g., email address, phone number).
-5. Integrations: You have the option yo integrate with various services like email marketing platforms, payment gateways, and CRM systems.
+5. **Integrations**: You have the option to integrate with various services like email marketing platforms, payment gateways, and CRM systems.
 6. **Charts**: You can display your data using various types of charts.

 ## Create a new Page